arjuntheprogrammer/BrewCrewFlutterMobileApp/README.md

 1. You can use it to provide a value (usually a data model object) to anywhere in the widget tree.
 2. However, it won't help you update the widget tree when that value changes.

+## GlobalKey

+1. A key that is unique across the entire app.
+2. Global keys uniquely identify elements.
+Global keys provide access to other objects that are associated with those elements, such as BuildContext.
+For StatefulWidgets, global keys also provide access to State.
+3. GlobalKeys have two uses: they allow widgets to change parents anywhere in your app without losing state, or they can be used to access information about another widget in a completely different part of the widget tree.

 ---